krystianbajno/techka/README.md

 site:example.com
 site:example.com - open redirect dork

-dork collect --custom-dork / --query # custom query dork process (data collected from google process for emails and phone numbers) dork collect --download # only after dork collect was run as it downloads from list
+dork collect  --query # custom query dork process (data collected from google process for emails and phone numbers) dork collect --download # only after dork collect was run as it downloads from list